docker-archive/classicswarm/docs/configure-tls.md

 Now that you have a Swarm cluster built and configured to use TLS, you'll test that it works with a Docker Engine CLI.

-1. Open a terminal onto your `client` server.
+1. Open a terminal on your `client` server.

 2. Issue the `docker version` command.